-At 40 I was living what most on the outside would call the American Dream life.
+Many moons ago, I was living what most on the outside would call the American Dream life.
 I was selling real estate in a suburb of Seattle WA living with my husband, teenage daughter, and our 4 year old Wheaten Terrier in a classic looking suburban home on the corner of our 9 home cul-de-sac.
 When you walked into my house, the first thing many noticed was the smell of a “Pink Sands” Yankee Candle my daughter had given to me as a birthday present.
 I kept this bright pink candle in my foyer because it was my favorite though the color scheme wasn’t what the remainder of my décor looked like.
 Deeper into my home the scent changed to Yankee Candle’s “Beach Wood”.
-The soft sand colored candle matched my main home color themes of shades of tan and I used red as an accent color.
+The soft sand colored candle matched my main home color themes of shades of sand.
 The tan colored Beach Wood Yankee Candle not only matched the main rooms of my house, but it matched my beach themed bathrooms as well.
-It was the perfect transition color and these candles matched every room in my house.
+It was the perfect color and my favorite scent.
 I was in Seattle but spending a lot of time at Yankee Candle and thinking of the beach.

 Then 2008 hit all of us like a tidal wave.
 My once thriving real estate career started to dry up as the economy crashed and my marriage started to crack.
 A few years later my husband and I parted ways, my real estate career was slow to rebound, and my daughter left for college.
 Suddenly I needed to re-invent who I was and what would fulfill me as my life radically changed.
 I sat in my now empty suburban home and knew I needed an overhaul to re-establish myself and find my feet as I made a new life.